Fertility Preservation Resources

 For more Information on fertility and family planning, check out these resources or search our ResourceLink database:

-Connect with other young women affected by breast cancer who have dealt with fertility preservation and ask questions about family planning on our Discussion Boards.
+Connect with other young women affected by breast cancer who have dealt with fertility preservation and ask questions about family planning in our Peer Match program.